 To make it, think about what you want to serve with it.
-You might want to get some rice or pasta started before you prepare the shrimp.
+You might want to get some rice or pasta started before you cook the shrimp.

 Start by making the garlic butter in a food processor to make a greenish paste.
 It’s best to use the Italian (broad-leaf) parsley if you can find it.
 Otherwise, curly parsley will work as an alternative.